ShirleyDenise/Pong-Game/README.md

 Using SVGs to create each element of the game; the board, the ball, the paddles, the score.

-And putting everyhting together with Javascript.
+And putting everything together with Javascript.